ambern115/CSCI2041/Homework/Hwk_01_OCaml_Intro_Higher_Order.md

   in read_chars ic
 ```

+This is the only function in this part that may contain the ``rec`` keyword.
 This function will return a list of characters.
 Since our output
 requires a list of strings, then you may want to add the following
 function to your file as well:
 ```